 - Loss of income

 The State of Vermont limits liability to $500,000 per person, with a total of $2,000,000 per accident, when an employee of the State was at fault.
 Otherwise, there are no state-imposed monetary limits on economic or non-economic damages available to an injured party.

 Vermont does have state-imposed deadlines, known as statutes of limitations, on how long you can wait before filing a claim against the party at fault for your car accident injuries.
 Fortunately, the time limits are relatively long: three years for both personal injury and injury to property and two years for wrongful death lawsuits.

 Get a Claim Review from a Vermont Car Accident Attorney

 Vermont's negligence system can make it difficult to estimate the strength and value of your claim.
-Strict damages caps when the state is the party at fault only compound this challenge.
+Strict damage caps when the state is the party at fault only compound this challenge.
 Fortunately, there are skilled professionals available to help guide you through this potentially traumatic time.
-If your trip to Killington was almost too killer, get a claim review from a Vermont car accident compensation law attorney.

 Get a claim review from a Vermont car accident compensation law attorney today.